 Make these summer traditions your own:

-Enjoy a progressive dinner.
-Let's be honest: Sometimes it's just too hot to be in the kitchen.
+Let's be honest: Sometimes, it's just too hot to be in the kitchen.
 Instead, invite a few friends for an evening out...with a twist.
-Plan a progressive dinner for the group, with drinks and appetizers at one spot, entrées and sides at another, and dessert at yet another.
-In Natchitoches on the Red River Riches Trail, local resident Iris Harper loves suggesting a progressive dinner to visitors.
-“There are nine locally owned restaurants within a three- to four-block area in the historic district,” she says.
-In Natchitoches, why not start with appetizers at The Landing Restaurant and Bar, where Harper recommends the blackened alligator appetizer.
+Plan a progressive dinner for the group, with drinks and appetizers at one spot, entrées and sides at another, and dessert at another.
+In Natchitoches on the Red River Riches Trail, try a progressive dinner.
+There are several locally-owned restaurants within a four-block area in the historic district.
+Why not start with appetizers at Maglieaux's, where you can enjoy crab cakes with a beautiful river view.

-Cool off with an icebox pie.
 Ice cream may be summer's star dessert, but don't overlook the icebox pie—one sweet way to cool off on a hot day.
 You'll find the refreshing treats on menus across the state.
-In New Orleans, Clancy's serves up a lemon icebox pie that is among pastry chef and author David Guas' favorite desserts (he mentions it in his book DamGoodSweet, where he includes his own recipe).
-In Lecompte—the Pie Capitol of Louisiana— Lea's Lunchroom is the place to go for coconut, lemon, chocolate, banana, and more.
+In New Orleans, Clancy's serves up a lemon icebox pie that is among pastry chef and author David Guas' favorite desserts (he mentions it in his book DamGoodSweet, where he includes his recipe).
+In Lecompte—the Pie Capital of Louisiana— Lea's Lunchroom is the place to go for coconut, lemon, chocolate, banana and more.
 In Shreveport, locals head to Strawn's for a yummy whipped-cream-topped slice of strawberry, chocolate or coconut.
-This chilled dessert is made with light-as-air cake, filled with mascarpone (Italian cream cheese), dusted with powdered sugar and drizzled with chocolate.
+This chilled dessert is a light-as-air cake filled with mascarpone cheese dusted with powdered sugar.